Fatal Accident Claims Solicitors

 The death of a loved one through a fatal accident can lead to total devastation.
-Injury compensation, bereavement awards and dependency claims are all secondary but important considerations.
-Every unlawful accident is a personal tragedy and we ensure that each case will be treated sympathetically.
+Compensation from fatal injury claims, bereavement awards and dependency claims are all secondary but important considerations.
+Every unlawful accident is a personal tragedy, and we ensure that each case will be treated sympathetically.

-We understand that not everyone is in search for compensation following a fatal accident.
+We understand that not everyone is in search of compensation following a fatal accident.
 The truth is more important.
 Over a period of time help is often required if the deceased’s family are met with denials, shifting blame or an unsympathetic attitude.
-As specialist solicitors we will listen to you and your family in order to take the action you require.
+As specialist fatal accident solicitors, we will listen to you and your family in order to take the action you require.

 “The law does not always lead to justice but we will ensure that we will use our skill and experience to achieve the best result possible for the family and dependents.” - Mr. Ronnie Hutcheon

 When it comes to making a fatal accident claim, our judgement and philosophy is to always act in the best interests of the family and dependents.
 We encourage you to call even if it is something you may think is trivial.

 Losing a loved one is a traumatic experience, but the emotional strain shouldn’t prevent you from pursuing the support and compensation you need to help you get by.
 We use our legal expertise to help clients make successful compensation claims.
 Fatal injury claims are essential procedures for easing the financial burden following a sudden death.
 Below are some of the top reasons to appoint Fatal Accident Claims to manage your claim.

 R. James Hutcheon Solicitors consists of lawyers that specialise in this area of law.
 We know the ins and outs of making a fatal accident claim and can adapt our working processes to fit.